 Dad’s Chocolate Oatmeal Cookies

 My husband is an amazing cook and one recipe he is known for are his Chocolate Oatmeal Cookies.
 He has a knack for knowing how flavors combine and creates wonderful meals we really enjoy.
 He has been working on this cookie recipe for years and has got it fined tuned to be extremely good.
 Everyone who tries these cookies loves them.
-He’s even been told he should open up a bakery or food truck.
+He’s even been told he should open a bakery or food truck.
 My kids request these cookies from Dad often, we seem to almost always have some around or in the freezer.
-These freeze well and its nice to be able to pull a few out of the freezer and have fresh baked cookies after dinner.
+These freeze well and it’s nice to be able to pull a few out of the freezer and have fresh baked cookies after dinner.
 Be sure to use good quality chocolate, we love Ghirardelli.

 Chocolate Oatmeal Cookies Recipe